yosemitebandit/ichabod/readme.md

 See `src/ichabod.ino` for connection info.

 ### External libraries
+I forked the [PS2Keyboard](https://github.com/yosemitebandit/PS2Keyboard) lib from PJRC to get it working with the Leonardo.
-We make use of [RTC](https://github.com/adafruit/RTClib/) from JeeLabs and adafruit and a fork of [PS2Keyboard](https://github.com/yosemitebandit/PS2Keyboard).
+I'm also using the [RTC](https://github.com/adafruit/RTClib/) lib from JeeLabs and adafruit.

 ### Running
 first time before you run, pull down the RTC submodule: